catb0t/multifactor/README.md

 it will only rebuild the binary when

 1. it gets at least 1 argument that isn't `--` or `noop`, and
-2. the hash in the binary's filename is different than the hash created from files in `resource:vm/` <!-- and the argument wasn't `nomtime` [no modified time]-->
+2. the hash in the binary's filename is different than the hash created from files in `resource:vm/` and the argument wasn't `nomtime` [no modified time]

 it will only rebuild the image when

 1. it gets at least 1 argument that isn't `--` or `noop`, and
-2. the hash in the image's filename is different than the hash created from files in `resource:basis/` and `resource:core/` or <!--and the argument wasn't `nomtime` or-->
+2. the hash in the image's filename is different than the hash created from files in `resource:basis/` and `resource:core/` or and the argument wasn't `nomtime` or
 3. `refresh-all` fails due to inconsistency between the image, and the source files in `resource:basis/` or `resource:core/`

 use `multifactor --force-rebuild` to trigger a branch rebuild regardless of existing files or modified times